stella-ocker/mwprop/README.md

 `pip install mwprop`

 With GitHub: [github.com/stella-ocker/mwprop](https://github.com/stella-ocker/mwprop).\

-Standalone scripts `NE2001p.py` and `los_diagnostics.py` are provided under the /bin/ directory.
-These scripts require `mwprop` to be installed.
+Executable scripts `NE2001p.py` and `los_diagnostics.py` are automatically installed with pip and may be run as executables from the command line in any directory.

 **Dependencies**
 - python >= 3.6 (might work with python >= 3.0)